Drought Information for Central, South-Central and Southeast Kansas

 (30-Day, 60-Day, 90-Day, 6-Month, 1-Year, 2-Year, 3-Year)

-The below images (courtesy of the High Plains Regional Climate Center) represent precipitation totals, departures from normal and percent of normal the past 30, 60, 90 days, the past 6-months, and the past one and two years across Kansas.
+The below images (courtesy of the High Plains Regional Climate Center) represent precipitation totals, departures from normal and percent of normal the past 30, 60, 90 days, the past 6-months, and the past one, two and three years across Kansas.
 The unit of measure is inches.
 Precipitation includes rainfall, melted-down snow, sleet, freezing, hail, etc. For the departures and percent of normal maps, oranges and reds indicate drier conditions, while blues and purples indicate wetter conditions.
-Notice the very wet conditions over the past 3 to 6 months mainly over the eastern half of Kansas.
 Click each image to enlarge.

 |Precipitation Past 30-Days